 However, concerns have arisen regarding the prevalence of intestinal parasites in fish captured from this reservoir, thereby raising pertinent questions about the safety and quality of this vital food resource.
 The Water Works Reservoir in Ado Ekiti plays a pivotal role in the daily life of the local community, not only as a source of potable water but also as a crucial reservoir for freshwater fish.

-These fish species, primarily dominated by tilapia and catfish, have long been a staple in the diet of the region, contributing significantly to the protein intake of the local population.
+These fish species, primarily dominated by tilapia and catfish, have long been a staple food in the diet of the region, contributing significantly to the protein intake of the local population.
 However, the safety of consuming fish from this reservoir is increasingly being questioned due to concerns about the prevalence of intestinal parasites.

 Parasites that inhabit the gastrointestinal tract of fish, including protozoa and helminths, are of particular concern [1].
 These parasites not only affect the health and well-being of the fish population but also pose potential health risks to humans who consume them.
 Protozoan parasites such as Giardia and Cryptosporidium, as well as various helminths like nematodes, trematodes, and cestodes, are known to inhabit the digestive systems of fish, potentially leading to a wide range of health issues.
 Therefore, understanding and monitoring these emerging parasites are crucial for maintaining the safety of fish from the reservoir and the consumers.